Frequently Asked Questions

 What is a subscription?

 SUSE sells its products and services bundled as subscriptions to ensure you get what matters most: product upgrades, updates, fixes and technical support.
-With three levels to choose from (Basic, Standard and Priority), you can select the level of service you need for your environment.
+With two levels to choose from (Standard and Priority), you can select the level of service you need for your environment.
 Learn More

 Can I buy support one service request at a time?